 Confidentiality: No information submitted to the NCSF and Prometric will be released to a third party without authorization from the candidate.

 Disclosure: To maintain the integrity and security of the NCSF exams, exam questions, answer sheets, answers or other source materials will not be released to candidates under any circumstances.

 Fair and Equal Treatment of NCSF Candidates: NCSF does not discriminate against any individual on the basis of religion, gender, ethnic background, age, national origin, or physical disability.

-You may only market yourself as an NCSF Certified Strength Coach (NCSF-CSC) during the two years that your certificate is current.
-If you do not renew your qualification by earning the necessary continuing education credits and paying the appropriate renewal fees, or by retaking and passing the NCSF-Certified Strength Coach Exam, you may not claim to be an NCSF Certified Strength Coach.
-False claims may prohibit your ability to renew your certificate or retake an NCSF Examination.
+You may only market yourself as NCSF certified during the two years that your certification is current.
+If you do not renew your certification by earning the necessary continuing education credits and paying the appropriate renewal fees, or by retaking and passing the NCSF certification exam, you may not claim to be NCSF certified.
+False certification claims may prohibit your ability to renew your certification or retake an NCSF Certification Exam.

-Only candidates who achieve the minimum passing score of 70 or greater will be awarded the NCSF Certified Strength Coach (CSC) Credential.
-Should you meet the minimum passing requirements, your certificate will be sent to you within two weeks of passing the examination.
+Only candidates who achieve the minimum passing score of 70 or greater will be awarded the NCSF-CPT Certification.
+Should you meet the minimum passing requirements your certificate and ID card will be sent to you within 2 weeks of passing the examination.
+Internationally based students will typically receive their certificate and ID card within 3-4 weeks.
 Should you fail to meet the minimum passing requirements you may retake the exam (see retake policy).

 NCSF Examinations are scored using the scaled scoring method.
 The minimum required passing score is 70 which represent a conversion of the candidate’s raw score.
 Exam scoring can range from 0 to 100 ensuring a consistent scale across the multiple forms of the certification exam.
 Regardless of which exam form taken, the same level of performance is required by candidates to pass the certification examination.